Hukvaldy: History

+Demographics

+Transport

+The D48 motorway (part of the European route E462) from Nový Jičín to the Czech-Polish border passes through the northern part of the municipality.

 Culture

-Until 2017 Janáček's Hukvaldy music festival took place in Hukvaldy.
+Until 2017, Janáček's Hukvaldy music festival took place in Hukvaldy.
 Since 2018, it has been a part of the Leoš Janáček International Music Festival in Ostrava.
-It is one of the most important classical music festival in the Czech Republic.
+It is one of the most important classical music festivals in the Czech Republic.

 Sights

 Hukvaldy Castle is the third largest castle in the country.
 It is gradually being reconstructed.
 There is an exhibition on the history and architectural development of the castle.
 Accessible are also well-preserved guard rooms, or the Baroque Chapel of St. Andrew used for concerts.
 Part of the palace was converted into a lookout tower.

 The castle is surrounded by a game park, founded in the 16th century.
 It is home to fallow deers, mouflons and wild boars.
 In the game park is an amphitheatre and the Monument of Bystrouška from Janáček's opera The Cunning Little Vixen.